blenq/pagio/docs/source/usage/connecting.rst

 The use of Unix domain sockets can be enforced by providing the socket directory as an absolute path, for example "/var/run/postgresql".
-It must be an absolute path, because pagio just looks at the first character.
+It must be an absolute path, because pagio just looks at the first character to determine if the host is a Unix domain socket.

 Authentication